Barred bichir

 The barred bichir, armoured bichir, bandback bichir, or banded bichir (Polypterus delhezi) is a species of fish belonging to the class Actinopterygii, or the ray-finned fish, which constitute an order of the class of the bony fish. an elongated fish found in the Congo River, specifically in the upper and middle portions.
 This species is one of the more commonly available in commercial pet stores.

-The species was named in honor of Belgian artist and naturalist Henri Paul Delhez (1870–1900), who collected type and provided life-history notes on bichirs based on interviews with locals; his collections and field observations were useful in the preparation of Boulenger's book on Congo fishes.
+The species was named in honor of Belgian artist and naturalist Henri Paul Delhez (1870–1900), who collected the type and provided life-history notes on bichirs based on interviews with locals; his collections and field observations were useful in the preparation of Boulenger's book on Congo fishes.